zafarrafii/CQHC-Python/README.md

 ## cqtsec.py

-This Python module implements the CQT-SEC and other related function.
+This Python module implements the CQT-SEC and other related functions.

 Simply copy the file `cqtsec.py` in your working directory and you are good to go.
 Make sure you have Python 3, NumPy, and SciPy installed.